vincentbernat/nodecastor/README.md

 Chromecast devices using mDNS and some TLS protobuf protocol instead of the DIAL discovery protocol.
 Google
 [recently switched away from DIAL][1].
-While SSDP/DIAL support is still present, existing applications have to migrate to the new SDK using the new protocol.
+While SSDP/DIAL support is still present and some applications are still using it (like YouTube), existing applications have to migrate to the new SDK using the new protocol.

-This library doesn't support the DIAL discovery protocol.
+This library doesn't support DIAL/SSDP (and hence the applications relying on it).
 See [nodecast][] instead.

 [1]: https://plus.google.com/+SebastianMauer/posts/83hTniKEDwN
 [nodecast]: https://github.com/wearefractal/nodecast